-Deferral of Entry: Applicants who have been accepted into a program but wish to delay their enrollment must submit their acceptance form and deposit with written request to defer admission for up to one year.
-Accepted applicants who choose not to enter after deferring are required to begin a new application process.
+Deferral of Entry:

+Applicants who have been accepted into a program but wish to delay their enrollment must submit their acceptance form and deposit with written request to defer admission for up to one academic year.
+Students who wish to resume the application process one year or more after their initial submission must reapply to Sofia University.
+Applicable fees and terms must be honored at the time of reapplication.

+Readmission Policy:

-Readmission Policy: Withdrawn students are required to adhere to the following readmission policy regardless of when they withdrew from the University and regardless of the number of courses they have to complete and earn their degree.
+Withdrawn students are required to adhere to the following readmission policy regardless of when they withdrew from the University and regardless of the number of courses they have to complete and earn their degree.

-- Applications for readmission are considered on the basis of the same criteria as those for new applicants in effect at the time of submission. - Doctoral students who achieved candidacy but withdrew in good standing should contact the Program Chair to determine whether they need to complete additional coursework due to a change in the curriculum. - Students who were asked to leave the University because of difficulties with satisfactory academic progress may be required to submit additional documentation demonstrating how they have resolved the issues that led to poor academic performance. - Students who were withdrawn due to non-payment of tuition must resolve outstanding balances before a readmission decision will be made. - Applications from permanently dismissed students will not be considered. - Students who re-enter a program are subject to the graduation requirements in place at the time of re-entry.
+- Applications for readmission are considered on the basis of the same criteria as those for new applicants in effect at the time of submission. - Doctoral students who achieved candidacy but withdrew in good standing should contact the Program Chair to determine whether they need to complete additional coursework due to a change in the curriculum. - Students who were asked to leave the University because of difficulties with satisfactory academic progress may be required to submit additional documentation demonstrating how they have resolved the issues that led to poor academic performance. - Students who were withdrawn due to nonpayment of tuition must resolve outstanding balances before a readmission decision will be made. - Applications from permanently dismissed students will not be considered. - Students who re-enter a program are subject to the graduation requirements in place at the time of re-entry.